virtualsociety/simulation/doc/MaritalAgeProbability.md

 In the code above you can see that we started with a for loop, we did this because we knew that we were only after the data of age 18 to 99, as that were the ages we had data for.
-Continuing, you can see that we added a new "List(PartnerType)" to womenList and menList, because these 2 values are dictionaries.
+Continuing, you can see that we added a new "List(PartnerTypeAge)" to womenList and menList, because these 2 values are dictionaries.

 You can see that are 2 different loops within the bigger for loops.
 This is so that